 - decreased blood cell counts.
 ABRAXANE can cause a severe decrease in neutrophils (a type of white blood cells important in fighting against bacterial infections) and platelets (important for clotting and to control bleeding).
 Your doctor will check your blood cell count during your treatment with ABRAXANE and after you have stopped your treatment.

-- numbness, tingling, or burning in your hands or feet (neuropathy).
+- numbness, tingling, pain, or weakness in your hands or feet (neuropathy).

 The most common side effects of ABRAXANE include: